Stepland/memon/docs/source/validation.md

 ]
 ```

-The problem becomes obvious when viewed on a timeline :
+The problem becomes obvious when the data is plotted on a timeline :

 ```
 ticks       0   1   2   3   4   5   6   7   8   9   10  11  ...